nmchr7/react-native-get-social/README.md

 Currently this library only supports installation via pods.
 If you have a solution for regular manual linking feel free to open a PR :)

-In you Podfile add this line
+In your Podfile add this line

 `pod 'RNGetSocial', :path => '../node_modules/react-native-get-social'`